Take the Next Step

 The four-year B.F.A. curriculum in Acting includes:

-View the Bachelor of Fine Arts in Acting program information, degree requirements, and graduation planning strategy in the University Catalog.
+View the Bachelor of Fine Arts in Acting program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Students are required to maintain an active performance schedule in campus productions throughout the school year.